cloudnative-pg/cloudnative-pg/docs/src/recovery.md

           apiGroup: snapshot.storage.k8s.io
 ```

+!!!
+Warning
+    If bootstrapping a replica-mode cluster from snapshots, to leverage
+    snapshots for the standby instances and not just the primary,
+    it would be advisable to:

+    1. start with a single instance replica cluster.
+The primary instance will
+      be recovered using the snapshot and available WALs form the source cluster
+    2. take a snapshot of the primary in the replica cluster
+    3. increase the number of instances in the replica cluster as desired

 ## Recovery from a `Backup` object

+!!!
+Important
+    Recovery from `Backup` objects works only on object store backups,
+    not on volume snapshots.

-In case a Backup resource is already available in the namespace in which the
+In case a `Backup` resource is already available in the namespace in which the
 cluster should be created, you can specify its name through
 `.spec.bootstrap.recovery.backup.name`, as in the following example: